petri-labs/mokita/CONTRIBUTING.md

 There are several steps that go into a major release

-- The GitHub release is created via this [GitHub workflow](https://github.com/osmosis-labs/osmosis/blob/main/.github/workflows/release.yml).
-The workflow is manually triggered from the [osmosis-ci repository](https://github.com/osmosis-labs/osmosis-ci).
-The workflow uses the `make build-reproducible` command to create the `osmosisd` binaries using the default [Makefile](https://github.com/osmosis-labs/osmosis/blob/main/Makefile#L99).
+- The GitHub release is created via this [GitHub workflow](https://github.com/petri-labs/mokita/blob/main/.github/workflows/release.yml).
+The workflow is manually triggered from the [mokita-ci repository](https://github.com/petri-labs/mokita-ci).
+The workflow uses the `make build-reproducible` command to create the `mokitad` binaries using the default [Makefile](https://github.com/petri-labs/mokita/blob/main/Makefile#L99).

-- Make a PR to main, with a cosmovisor config, generated in tandem with the binaries from tool.
+- Make a PR to main, with a cmokivisor config, generated in tandem with the binaries from tool.
   - Should be its own PR, as it may get denied for Fork upgrades.

 - Make a PR to main to update the import paths and go.mod for the new major release